webex/webex-ios-sdk/README.md

 - WebexCalling SDK : WebexSDK/Wxc
      - This SDK supports only WebexCalling feature
-     - It does not support CUCM calling or Space calling
+     - It does not support CUCM calling

 Pod usage: